end2endzone/end2endzone-hugo/jekyll-export/_posts/2016-03-30-how-to-multiplex-rc-transmitter-switches-into-a-single-channel.md

 | 14 | 1 | 1 | 1 | 0 | -100 | -46 | 20 | 40 | 80 | -6 |
 | 15 | 1 | 1 | 1 | 1 | -100 | -36 | 20 | 40 | 80 | 4 |

-Use the \[download id="1486"\] for calculating all block offset when multiplexing four 2-position switches.
+Use the {{% download old-id="1486" href="/wp-content/uploads/2016/02/Multiplexing-4x-2-position-switches-cheat-sheet.xlsx" %}}Multiplexing 4x 2-position switches Cheat Sheet.xlsx{{% /download %}} for calculating all block offset when multiplexing four 2-position switches.

 ### Three 2-position and one 3-position switches